grinnell-cs/csc151-images/_handouts/spamr.md

 _Here you will find most of the email that I sent out this semester, with the newest email at the top and the oldest at the bottom._

+## [CSC-151 2025Sp] Update to MP7 (Wednesday 2025-04-09)

+Dear Pixel Pushers,

+I hope you were able to enjoy the sunshine today.
+And, while I'm sad that no one made it to the cool talk, I'm also a bit glad; it turns out we didn't have Pizza Hut, and I would prefer not to have misled you.
+But please consider attending tomorrow's (Thursday's) Scholar's Convocation.
+This week, it's in HSSC A1231 - Multi-purpose Room (aka "The Kernel").

+A few people reported that they'd spent far too much time on MP7, perhaps because they were simultaneously chatting with friends and watching YouTube videos.
+In any case, I'm cutting back on it.
+To earn an M, you need only complete parts one, two, and five (to appropriate levels of satisfaction).
+To earn an E, you must also complete part three OR part four (with all parts to appropriate levels of satisfaction).

+I've also posted grades for today's quizzes to Gradescope.
+Let me now if you have questions.
+The mentors will go over both quizzes and some important vector recursion problems (as well as numeric recursion and randomness) at Sunday's mentor session.

+Have a great evening!

+-- SamR

+## [CSC-151 2025Sp] Various things (Sunday, 2025-04-06)

+Dear students who go above and beyond what is expected (or perhaps above and beside),

+1\.
+I got the disco bonfire story wrong.
+Here's the real story: <https://en.wikipedia.org/wiki/Disco_Demolition_Night>.
+But what I said holds.
+If you choose to destroy disco records, do so in moderation.

+2\.
+I've graded your quizzes from Wednesday and posted them to Gradescope.
+Let me know if you have any questions on the grading.
+Some folks struggled on recursion or local bindings.
+The mentors will go over those problems in tonight's mentor session.

+3\.
+Some of my responses to the pairs reading were done after class.
+Let me know if you're still puzzled, especially since we have a quiz this week.
+Also, consider attending the mentor session tonight or Tuesday.

+4\.
+Don't forget to do the pre-reflection for MP7.
+I've responded to those I saw before 6pm or so.

+5\.
+The latest reports should be coming out sometime this evening.
+They are likely up to date only on LAs, readings, and reflections.

+6\.
+I've made an attempt at catching up on tokens earned, but I'm not yet done.

+Regards,

+-- SamR

 ## [CSC-151 2025Sp] Mini-Project 6 (Wednesday, 2025-04-02)

 Dear Factalists,